Writing a will is the most basic step in estate planning, regardless of the size of your assets and the extent of your property.

 If you want a professional’s help in creating your will, look for an attorney in your area that specializes in estate planning.
 Here are some issues you might consider in estate planning:

 - Establishing a trust.
 A trust is an entity with legal authority to manage your assets and distribute them according to your wishes.
 A trustee you appoint oversees the trust.
 With a trust, you could begin to distribute your assets while you can still see your beneficiaries enjoy them.
 A trust can possibly also reduce the size of your estate for federal estate tax purposes.
-(Related: Is a trust right for you?)
+(Related: How to set up a trust)

 - A living will.
 End-of-life decisions are best made before you need them.
 A living will — a type of healthcare directive — created now will instruct your doctors and loved ones on how to handle medical decisions, should you ever become incapacitated.